scs/scale-encode/README.md

 # scale-encode

-## WIP

-The purpose of this library is to provide an `EncodeAsType` trait, which builds off `parity-scale-codec`'s `Encode` trait to allow types to be more flexibly encoded based on the target type we're trying to encode to.
-Still at the experimentation stage.
+`scale-encode` builds on `parity-scale-codec`. `parity-scale-codec` provides an `Encode` trait which allows types to SCALE encode themselves with no external information. `scale-encode` provides an [`EncodeAsType`] trait which allows types to decide how to encode themselves based on the desired target type.